 No concern is too small.
 If you are unsure whether a situation constitutes a safeguarding concern you are encouraged to contact the Safeguarding Focal Point as soon as possible.
 Safeguarding concerns arising in the UK should be reported to the Safeguarding Lead via safeguarding@3wishes.org as soon as possible.
 Your concern will be treated with respect and dealt with professionally.
 You can speak to the Safeguarding Focal Point/ Safeguarding Lead via email or telephone.
-If the Safeguarding Focal Point / Safeguarding Lead is unavailable or your concern relates to the Safeguarding Officer(s), you can report your concern to the Chair of the Trustees of Three Wishes, Mark Henderson, via mark.henderson@3wishes.org.
+If the Safeguarding Focal Point / Safeguarding Lead is unavailable or your concern relates to the Safeguarding Officer(s), you can report you concern to the Safeguarding Lead via <a href="mailto:m

-If you have witnessed an incident, you may be asked to document the details in a written report via email.
-If you are unable to do this, we will help you.
-The Safeguarding Focal Point or the Safeguarding Lead (as applicable) will make sure that all discussions and actions are documented.
+If you have witnessed an incident, you may be asked to document the details in a written report.
+A template is provided to facilitate this and is available to download from our website.
+If you are not able to do this, we will help you.
+The Safeguarding Focal Point / Safeguarding Lead or the Safeguarding Lead (as applicable) will make sure that all discussions and actions are documented.
+Contact details for Three Wishes' Safeguarding Lead and Safeguarding Lead can be found under Contact Us at section 1 of this policy.